-I am currently at work on a book project The Cultural Politics of Unfeeling in Nineteenth-Century America and laying the groundwork for a second project Affect, Bodies, and Resistance in Nineteenth-Century Sex Work Narratives.
+My first book Disaffected: The Cultural Politics of Unfeeling in Nineteenth-Century America is currently under contract with Duke University Press through the Perverse Modernities series edited by Jack Halberstam and Lisa Lowe.
+I am also laying the groundwork for a second project Affect, Bodies, and Resistance in Nineteenth-Century Sex Work Narratives.

 Primary Research Areas: early and nineteenth-century American literature; African American literature; Asian American literature; critical race studies; affect studies; feminist and queer theory; history of science and medicine; history of law